neksa/mutagene/docs/motif_doc.rst

 =========================   ============================================================  ====================
 Argument                    Description                                                   Example
 =========================   ============================================================  ====================
 --infile INFILE             Input file in MAF or VCF format with 1 or multiple samples    --infile sample1.maf
-                            (where INFILE is the sample filename with extension) -i INFILE                   Short form of --infile INFILE argument                         -i sample1.maf --genome GENOME             Location of genome assembly file in 2bit format                --genome hg38.2bit
+                            (where INFILE is the sample filename with extension) -i INFILE                   Short form of ``--infile INFILE`` argument                    -i sample1.maf --genome GENOME             Location of genome assembly file in 2bit format               --genome hg38.2bit
                             (where GENOME is the filename)
--g GENOME                   Short form of --genome GENOME argument                         -g hg38.2bit --motif MOTIF               Motif to search for, use the 'R[C>T]GY syntax for the           --motif 'C[A>T]'
+-g GENOME                   Short form of ``--genome GENOME`` argument                    -g hg38.2bit --motif MOTIF               Motif to search for, use the 'R[C>T]GY syntax for the         --motif 'C[A>T]'
                             motif.
-Use quotes
+Use quotes.
--m MOTIF                    Short form of --motif MOTIF                                     -m 'C[A>T]'
+-m MOTIF                    Short form of ``--motif MOTIF``                               -m 'C[A>T]'
 =========================   ============================================================  ====================

 -----------------------------------------